ballerina-attic/module-facebook/README.md

 ```

-The `createPost` function creates a post for a user, page, event, or group.
+The `createPost` remote function creates a post for a user, page, event, or group.
 ```ballerina
 //Create post.
 var response = facebookClient->createPost(id,message,link,place);